 In the main analysis, the regression sample includes observations from the NSAF's 13 focal states in all three survey years.
 Three of the 13 focal states - Massachusetts, New Jersey and New York - prohibited payday lending during this time.
 Only observations from these three states contribute directly to the identification of the coefficient on PaydayAccess.
 Observations from the other 10 focal states, in which loans were allowed, are assigned PaydayAccess of 1 for all three survey years.
-Since all models include state-year fixed effects, these observations do not contribute directly to the identification of PaydayAccess coefficients, but are included to improve precision in the estimation of county-level and individual-level covariates.
+Since all models include state-year fixed effects, these observations do not contribute directly to the identification in the estimation of PaydayAccess coefficients, but are included to improve precision in the estimation of county-level and individual-level covariates.

 In an attempt to limit the analysis to the population that uses payday loans, I stratify the sample by family income.
-I limit the regression sample to individuals in the low- to moderate-income range of \$15,000 to \$50,000, which captures the vast majority of borrowers.
-18 In a falsification exercise, I also estimate the effect of loan access on individuals outside of this income range.
+I limit the regression sample to individuals in the low- to moderate-income range of \$15,000 to \$50,000, which captures the vast majority of borrowers.24 In a falsification exercise, I also estimate the effect of loan access on individuals outside of this income range.
+Finally, the sample excludes observations from counties with populations below 250,000, for which county identifiers are unavailable.25

-The summary statistics of the regression sample, limited to individuals in payday-prohibiting states and stratified by PaydayAccess, are displayed in Table 3.
+The summary statistics of the regression sample, limited to individuals in paydayprohibiting states and stratified by PaydayAccess, are displayed in Table 3.
 Treatment and control groups differ.
 At the county level, areas with payday loan access are higher income, more populous and more urban.
 As measured in the person-level regression sample, individuals with payday loan access have, on average, higher family incomes, higher asset ownership (home and car), more education, and higher rates of health insurance.
 Demographically, they are more likely to be white, and less likely to be foreign born, African-American or Hispanic.
 These differences highlight the need to include county-level and individual-level controls in various specifications of the regressions that follow.
 It is worth noting, however, that basic county-level observables explain a substantial portion of the individual-level differences.
 Specifically, conditioning on cubics in county median income, population and percent urban population dramatically reduces the individual-level differences.
 Nevertheless, some differences remain statistically significant.
 For example, individuals with loan access remain more likely to be white, less likely to be Hispanic and less likely to be foreign born.
-In a robustness exercise, I will explore the effect of these sample imbalances on estimation results by estimating regressions on sub-samples stratified by race and immigrant status.
+In a robustness exercise, I explore the effect of these sample imbalances on estimation results by estimating regressions on sub-samples stratified by race and immigrant status.